Six Sigma Green Belt/Black Belt Training

 Click Here to see the schedule.

-After taking the Six Sigma Green Belt/Black Belt Training class attendees should be able to:
+After taking the Six Sigma Green Belt class attendees should be able to:

-• Successfully complete “in the trenches” variation reduction projects of their own.
+- Successfully complete variation reduction projects of their own.

-• Become a mentor to others in applying statistical analysis to continuous improvement programs in
+- Become a mentor to others in applying statistical analysis to continuous improvement programs in their work environment.

 Who should attend ?